 - University-sponsored student travel is not permitted at this time.
 Faculty should plan to participate in virtual field trips, competitions, showcases, and other student curricular and co-curricular events.

 - Guest speakers and other visitors to campus are not permitted at this time (fellow members of the UNT faculty/staff are permitted).
 Consider zooming in guest speakers or having a remote instruction day.

 Classroom Cleaning and Disinfecting

 Each classroom will be fully cleaned by custodial staff each night.
-Each classroom will be equipped with sanitizing spray and other cleaning supplies - look for the green camo bucket!
+Each classroom will be equipped with sanitizing spray and other cleaning supplies - look for the green camoflauge bucket!
 Students may use these cleaning supplies to sanitize their classroom space when they arrive.
-Supplies will be replenished nightly by custodial staff, but if you find that the supply has been exhausted, you can order more using the Report-a-Problem app on the classroom computer:
+Supplies will be replenished nightly by custodial staff, but if you find that the supply has been exhausted, you can order more using the Report-a-Problem app on the classroom computer.